gbeckers/Darr/examplearrays/examplearray_float64_1D.darr/README.txt

 The file 'arrayvalues.bin' contains the raw binary values of the numeric array, without header information, in the following format:

+  Numeric type: 8-bit signed integer (range: -128 to 127)
-  Numeric type: 64-bit IEEE double precision float (sign bit, 11 bits exponent, 52 bits mantissa) Byte order: little (most-significant byte last) Array length: 7
+  Byte order: little (most-significant byte last) Array length: 7